Every day, around 30 people will hear the devastating and life changing words ‘you have a brain tumour’.

 When you buy from our shop, be assured that every penny goes towards making sure people diagnosed with a brain tumour get the support they need to live their best life possible.

 Each year we launch a new line of merchandise for you to pick up and show your support for the community.
-This year’s limited CHOOSE GREY line will be landing soon.
-Make sure to register your interest to be the first to know.
+This year’s limited CHOOSE GREY line has just landed with us and is now available for purchase through our web store!

 Wear Grey

 Over the years this campaign has reached over 1 million people and has raised tens of thousands of pounds for brainstrust’s work.
 This is because it is easy to join in.
-Help us reach more people with vital coaching and support, and help the world understand what people with a brain tumour is up against – simply pick a day between the 1st and 8th of October, choose something grey to wear, and let people know why you chose grey.
-We also encourage you to make a small donation by text or online to brainstrust.
+Help us reach more people with vital coaching and support, and help the world understand what people with a brain tumour is up against – simply pick a day between the 25th of October and the 1st of November, choose something grey to wear, and let people know why you chose grey.
+We also encourage you to make a small donation online to brainstrust, or to our Wear Grey Just Giving page.
 Don’t forget to share your day in grey on your socials and use #brainstrust #weargrey

 Go the extra mile